ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="set-domain-user-id" />
 ### 3.11 `setDomainUserId`

-This method lets you pass a Domain User ID in to Snowplow
+This method lets you pass a Domain User ID in to Snowplow:

 ```php
 $subject->setDomainUserId($domainUserId);